8 Days Bulgaria Itinerary: History, Ancient Sites & Monasteries

 Day 3: Day trip to Rila Monastery & Boyana Church

 • Next visit the Rila Monastery which is the largest Eastern Orthodox monastery in Bulgaria.
-It was founded in the 10th century and is full of colorful architecture and religious art.
-Then have a nice authentic Bulgarian food for lunch at a restaurant near Rila Monastery.
+Established in the 10th century, it showcases stunning colorful architecture and beautiful religious art.
+After exploring, treat yourself to some delicious authentic Bulgarian cuisine at a nearby restaurant for lunch.

-• In the afternoon you can visit the Saint Sofia Church which is the oldest church in Sofia, dating to the 4th century.
-Or you can just spend time walking around and exploring Sophia.
+• In the afternoon, you might want to check out the Saint Sofia Church, the oldest church in Sofia, which dates back to the 4th century.
+Alternatively, you can enjoy a leisurely stroll and discover the charming sights of Sofia.

 Rila Monastery